How to Become a Physical Therapist: 12 Steps to Make It Happen

 Here's the good thing: As long as you take the courses that are required for entry into your future DPT program, you can major in anything you want.
 Even if your major seems totally unrelated to physical therapy, you can still probably take the required courses as electives.
 Just make sure you get good grades in them.

-Here are the most common college majors of students who have been accepted into DPT programs that require a bachelor's degree:5
+According to a report by the Physical Therapist Centralized Application Service (PTCAS), these are the most common college majors of students who have been accepted into DPT programs that require a bachelor's degree:

 - Exercise science